moogeedoo/Getting-and-Cleaning-Data-R/Codebook.md

 Date: May 12, 2021

-The final summary tidyA dataset "TidyA.csv" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set
+The final summary tidyA dataset "TidyA.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set

 Description